sanketvarpe/jwt-remember-me/README.md

 # jwt-remeber-me
-remeber me/keep me logged in using JWT(JasonWebTokens)
+remeber me/keep me logged in using JWT(JsonWebTokens)